panglesd/slipshow/README.md

 - [The slips of my thesis](http://choum.net/panglesd/slides/slides-js/slides.html) (old version of the engine)
 - [The slips to present slip](http://choum.net/panglesd/slides/slip-js/slides.html)

-Do not hesitate to look at the code of the second example ([the .html](http://choum.net/panglesd/slides/slip-js/slides.html) and [the .js](http://choum.net/panglesd/slides/slip-js/slides.js)).
+Do not hesitate to look at the code of the example in the folder example, both .html and .js files are commented.
+(This example corresponds to the slip slip presentation of the link above).
 ## Minimal example

 In order to make you own presentations, you only need to include the files `slip.js`, `slip.css`, and `theorem.css`, and follow the slip structure for your html document.
 Here is a template: